jopemachine-arvis/arvis/README.md

 * Installing a package with the same bundle ID removes all existing files.
 So, reinstall to update the `workflow` or `plugin`

-* In workflow, plugin development, updating `arvis-workflow.json`, `arvis-plugin.json` is detected and reloaded by file-watcher.
+* In workflow, plugin development, updating `arvis-workflow.json`, `arvis-plugin.json (and its js files)` is detected and reloaded by [chokidar](https://github.com/paulmillr/chokidar).

-(Hotload not yet supported for `hotkey` of workflow)

 ### Convert alfredworkflow to arvisworkflow